(Disclosure: Some of the links below may be affiliate links)

 In 2018, 47% of people had a degree of secondary level.
 It is a professional degree or a college degree.
 It is not directly a money statistic.
 But this helps put in perspective some of the other statistics, especially regarding income.

 For other people, 35% have a tertiary degree (bachelor, master, and Ph.D.).
 And the rest, 18%, finished mandatory school but did not pursue any other education.

 Overall, 2.5% of people have a Ph.D.
 It is a high number when we consider the average of 1% in Europe.
-50% of these doctors are foreign nationals.
+50% of these people with doctorates are foreign nationals.

 The best source of money statistics for Switzerland is directly from the Government.
 I got a lot of money statistics from the Federal Statistics Office.

-If you are speaking one of the national languages, you should check their website in one of them.
+If you speak one of the national languages, you should check their website in one of them.
 They have more information than in English!
 If you do not, there is still a ton of information in English.

 They are publishing many statistics:

 - Income statistics